libguestfs/nbdkit/README.md

 make check                     make check
 ```

-On FreeBSD, OpenBSD and macOS which do not have GNU make by default
+On FreeBSD and OpenBSD which do not have GNU make by default you must
-you must use `gmake` instead of `make`.
+use `gmake` instead of `make`.

 To run nbdkit from the source directory, use the top level ./nbdkit
 wrapper.
 It will run nbdkit and plugins from the locally compiled